 - 1/2 Cup Red Onions

-- 1 tsp Garlic Chopped
+- 1 tsp Garlic finely chopped

 - 1/2 tsp Paprika

-- 1/2 tsp Roasted Cumin Powder
+- 1/2 tsp Roasted Cumin Powder recommended, substitute with ground cumin

-- 1/4 tsp Salt to taste Adjust to taste
+- 1/4 tsp Salt to taste adjust to taste

 Method